gondek/jazz-catalogue/_posts/2016-01-13-birth-of-the-cool.md

 quote-source: "Miles Davis"
 ---

-A collection of short, cool and gentle songs recorded over the course of a year.
+A collection of short, cool and gentle songs recorded over the course of a year by a nonet (the size of the group, in addition to the presence of a French horn and tuba, gives it a special sound).
 It's excellent when I want to listen to something light-hearted and relaxing.